Sometimes, there are inspiring stories of how a failing business sputtered back to life, and other times, a dying company becomes a cautionary tale.

 2. Re-Invent Your Business

 Any good company takes time to grow, and disproportionately high initial expenditure is not unheard of.
-In fact, striking gold too soon may lead to problems, such as lack of inventory or staff, which translates to sales loss.
+Striking gold too soon may lead to problems, such as lack of inventory or staff, resulting in sales loss.

 At the same time, a successful entrepreneur should have the intuition to know when things are going downhill.
 As a rule of thumb, if you feel your passion is diminishing — this is possibly a sign to start over.
 In other words, you may have to re-create and re-invent each aspect to bring your brand to life.